National Socialist black metal: Satanism

 Besides pagan beliefs, part of the NSBM scene embraces an interpretation of Satanism.
-Satanism is a common theme even in apolitical black metal, but in NSBM Satan is depicted as an ancient Aryan counterpart to YHWH, the god of the Jews and Christians.
-This view is often called "völkisch Satanism" or "Aryan Satanism".
+Satanism is a common theme even in apolitical black metal, but in NSBM, Satan is depicted as an ancient Aryan counterpart to YHWH, the god of the Jews and Christians.
+This view is often called "Völkisch Satanism" or "Aryan Satanism".
 Chraesvelgoron of The True Frost sees Nazism as the political appearance of Satanism and the collective deification of man as a social animal, as godliness instead of humaneness.
 His bandmate Sadorass calls the same ideology a development of blood and soil ideology, diverse occult teachings, and the ideas of Friedrich Nietzsche in connection to Darwinism.
 Greek black metal musician Magus Wampyr Daoloth (of Necromantia and Thou Art Lord) said in an interview for Lords of Chaos: "If you consider that fascism and Satanism have a lot of similarities as they both advocate power, spiritual and physical excellence, responsibility, survival of the fittest, elitism, etc., it's logical that some bands advocate both".
 However, many pagan and far-right bands see Satanism as a part of Christianity or Judaism.

 Relations with the broader white nationalist movement

 Many white nationalists have warmly received NSBM for its lyrical content and ideals.
-However, some have not, due to the music style as well as the genre's perceived association with the rock & roll lifestyle.
+However, some have not, due to the music style as well as the genre's perceived association with the rock-and-roll lifestyle.
 However, Lords of Chaos notes that alcohol and illegal drugs never played a big part in the Norwegian black metal scene.
 Bård G. Eithun, on the other hand, stated that many in the early scene "were almost alcoholics".
 Some also reject black metal musicians and fans since many of them have long hair, which they associate with hippies and left-wingers.
 Dayal Patterson writes that "NSBM has become a movement in its own right," one which has reached Western Europe and the Americas and overlapped with fans of more traditional far-right music genres such as Oi! and Rock Against Communism.

 The record label Resistance Records, a Canadian record label promoting white nationalism and white separatism, purchased Vikernes' Cymophane Records and began releasing black metal recordings, many through a sub-label, Unholy Records.
 William Luther Pierce, founder of the white nationalist National Alliance, sought to promote NSBM as well as other forms of white nationalist music through Resistance, believing that music would "make the National Alliance rich and spread its message most effectively".
 To this end, he accommodated Absurd frontman Hendrik Möbus while the latter had fled to the United States to evade German authorities.
 Although Pierce appreciated the ideological mindset of NSBM and Resistance Records, as well as the financial gains, the music did not personally appeal to him, and he attacked the "sex, drugs & rock'n'roll" and what he called "negroid" influences.